 Although corporate rates were reduced, not every aspect of the TCJA was good news for corporations.
-In § 13002(a) of the act, Congress reduced the dividends received deduction for certain dividends received by a corporate shareholder from a domestic corporation.38 As under prior
+In § 13002(a) of the act, Congress reduced the dividends received deduction for certain dividends received by a corporate shareholder from a domestic corporation.
+As under prior

-34 The distribution will eliminate any possible personal holding company or accumulated earnings tax on those earnings.
-See § 535(a); § 543(a); cf. § 269 (for an anti-abuse rule that may apply if a controlled corporation is used for the principal purpose of avoiding tax).
+The distribution will eliminate any possible personal holding company or accumulated earnings tax on those earnings.
+See § 535(a); § 543(a); f. § 269 (for an anti-abuse rule that may apply if a controlled corporation is used for the principal purpose of avoiding tax).

-35 § 1(h)(11).
+&lt;sup>35 § 1(h)(11).

-36 An individual would be ill-advised to employ this scheme for dividends on portfolio stock, however, because the two levels of tax (10.5% at the corporate level plus 23.8% at the shareholder level for a combined rate of 31.8% (i.e., 1 - (89.5% times 76.2%)) would exceed the 23.8% rate that would apply if the individual simply retained the portfolio stock.
+&lt;sup>36 An individual would be ill-advised to employ this scheme for dividends on portfolio stock, however, because the two levels of tax (10.5% at the corporate level plus 23.8% at the shareholder level for a combined rate of 31.8% (i.e., 1 - (89.5% times 76.2%)) would exceed the 23.8% rate that would apply if the individual simply retained the portfolio stock.
 See § 1(h)(1)(D), (h)(11) (providing for a maximum 20% rate on qualified dividend income); § 1411(a) (providing a 3.8% tax on certain investment income); see also infra notes 40 and 47 and accompany text (for a discussion of the effective tax on dividends received by a domestic corporation).

-37 For example, added administrative costs may include costs to prepare federal and state corporate tax returns and to observe corporate formalities.
+&lt;sup>37 For example, added administrative costs may include costs to prepare federal and state corporate tax returns and to observe corporate formalities.

 This amendment applies to taxable years beginning after December 31, 2017. § 13002(f) of the TCJA; see also § 243 (providing for dividends received deductions for dividends paid by domestic corporations).
-Note that an individual may still have an law, a corporation still will deduct an amount equal to 100% of any qualifying dividend.39 However, under the TCJA, it will receive a deduction equal to only 65%(rather than 80%) of any dividend received from a "20% owned" domestic corporation and only 50% (rather than 70%) of any other dividend received from a domestic corporation.40 incentive to transfer dividend-paying stock to a corporation even though the individual may be taxed at preferential rates on any dividends received, at least if the corporation can substantially defer distributions related to those dividends.
-See § 1(h)(1)(D), (h)(11) (providing for a maximum 20% rate on qualified dividend income).
-Because of the dividends received deduction, the corporation will pay tax at a rate of no more than 10.5% on any dividend income, a potential reduction in tax of 47.5%.
-See infra notes 40 and 47 and accompany text (for a discussion of the effective tax on dividends received by a corporate shareholder from a domestic corporation).
+Note that an individual may still have an law, a corporation still will deduct an amount equal to 100% of any However, under the TCJA, it will receive a qualifying dividend. deduction equal to only 65%(rather than 80%) of any dividend received from a "20% owned" domestic corporation and only 50% (rather than 70%) of any other dividend received from a domestic corporation.
+40

-Congress first reduced the dividends received deduction below 100% in 1935, at the same time that it introduced graduated rates for corporations.
-41 It justified the reduction "to prevent the evasion of the
+Congress first reduced the dividends received deduction below 100% in 1935, at the same time that it introduced graduated rates for corporations.41 It justified the reduction "to prevent the evasion of the